zattera-protocol/ZEPs/ZEPs/zep-3.md

 **Reasons:**
 - Direct access to database for status updates
 - Simplified deployment (single binary)
-- Shared configuration with steemd
+- Shared configuration with zatterad
 - Access to chain signals and events

 **Trade-off:** Less isolation than separate service